 1. EITC/Free Tax Assistance Sites: Free Tax Preparation clinics are available in February, March and April each year.
 At these clinics, volunteers complete and e-file clients' federal and state income tax returns, and promote the Earned Income Tax Credit.
 Many families do not take advantage of or are unaware of the EITC, which could increase their tax refund by up to $4,000.

-3. FamilyWize Prescription Drug Discount Card: This free card provides an average discount of 30% off medications NOT covered by insurance.
+3. FamilyWize Prescription Drug Discount Card: This free card provides a discount on most medications.
+You can check the proce at local or national pharmacies by putting a few simple pieces of information into the earch tool on their website.
 It is free to everyone of all ages, income levels and medical backgrounds.
 There is no registration.
 Cards can be picked up at the United Way office or downloaded here.

 For more information, contact Becky Clawson at email@example.com or call (740) 454-6872.